-7.5.5 NATURAL FLOOD MANAGEMENT
+10.5.5 Natural Flood Management

-Recently commissioned reports from Ove Arup46 and Jonathan Cox Associates47 have indicated the importance of increasing the level of flood control though natural flood management.
+Increasingly nature-based solutions have been promoted for their importance in increasing the level of flood control though natural flood management.
 Measures include appropriate ditch management, use of woody debris, restoration of meanders and water retention structures such as ponds to slow down or keep back rainwater in the upper and middle catchment of rivers.
 The use of these methods can help alleviate flooding further downstream where urban settlements tend to have been established.
 DEFRA are looking to encourage more 'low-tech' solutions to flood management and encourage their adoption.

-7.5.6 INVASIVE NON-NATIVE SPECIES
+10.5.6 Invasive non-Native Species

 There are a number of species which have been introduced into the Isle of Wight AONB which thrive on the watercourses and waterbodies causing a number of issues including increased bank erosion, shading of riparian habitats and competing with native vegetation.
-The number of species and abundance has increased rapidly over the past few decades and a number of initiatives, such as Plant Positive, have sought to reduce the impact on the water environment by these species.
+The number of species and abundance has increased rapidly over the past few decades organisations such as Natural Enterprise have sought to reduce the impact on the water environment by these species.

-7.6 POLICIES FOR AIR AND WATER
+10.6 POLICIES FOR AIR AND WATER

-These policies should be read in conjunction with the overarching objectives for the Isle of Wight AONB as detailed in Section 3.13
+These policies should be read in conjunction with the overarching objectives for Isle of Wight AONB as detailed in Section 3.13

-Encourage catchment-sensitive land-use practices and promote the responsible use and conservation of water and responsible management of waste water to safeguard the valuable water resource.

-Ensure AONB objectives are included in strategic approaches such as River Basin Management Plans and local Catchment Plans and support initiatives that deliver Water Framework Directive objectives.
+- P22 Encourage catchment-sensitive land-use practices and promote the responsible use and conservation of water and responsible management of wastewater to safeguard the valuable water resource. - P23 Ensure AONB objectives are included in strategic approaches such as River Basin Management Plans and local Catchment Plans and support initiatives that deliver Water Framework Directive objectives.